coder12341/qr-tools/README.md

 ![](https://img.shields.io/badge/platform-Windows%20%7C%20Linux-lightgrey)

 # QR-Tools
-A collection of tools to read and generate QR-Coes
+A collection of tools to read and generate QR-Codes

 <br>